VEIPHA/jobsworth/README.md

 # Jobsworth

-Jobsworth is a modular job scraping pipeline that pulls listings from varoous job boards, standardises them, eriches them, and configuires them in a vector database.
+Jobsworth is a modular job scraping pipeline that pulls listings from various job boards, standardises them, eriches them, and configuires them in a vector database.
 All this to make a very intelligent source of truth for all the jobs on earth, with support for semantic search, and AI tooling.
 API coming soon.

 ## Setup